 - ¼ cup rice flour

 - 40 gms cheese processed (I used 3 small cheese cubes)

 - 4 - 5 cloves garlic make a fine paste

 - In a deep kadhai/pan heat oil ( enough to deep fry) until medium-hot.

 - In a large mixing bowl add besan, rice flour, pepper powder, chili powder, turmeric powder, and salt.
 Mix well.

 - Make a well at the center of the mix.
-Add garlic paste, grated cheese, spoon out 1 tbsp oil from the kadhai (mentioned above) to the center of the cavity.
+Add garlic paste, grated cheese, spoon out 1 tbsp oil from the kadhai (mentioned above) to the flour mixture done in step 2.